avinashkranjan/Amazing-Python-Scripts/Zoom-Auto-Attend/README.md

 A zoom bot that automatically joins zoom calls for you and saves the meeting id and password.

 # Requirements Before Use
-1. Add a webdriver for your browser to the webdriver directory.
+1. Add a webdriver for your browser to PATH or the webdriver directory.
     1.  **Chrome/Chromium** webdrivers can be found here: https://chromedriver.chromium.org/downloads
     1.  **Firefox** gecko webdrivers can be found here: https://github.com/mozilla/geckodriver/releases